EnigmaCurry/curlbomb/README.md

 # curlbomb

-curlbomb is an HTTP(s) server for serving one-time-use shell scripts.
+curlbomb is a personal HTTP(s) server for serving one-time-use shell scripts.

 You know all those docs for the cool and hip software projects that start out by telling you to install their software in one line, like